Or Emet to Host Program on Jewish Communities in Ancient Egypt

 Ahearne-Kroll will talk about the evidence for Jewish life in Hellenistic and early Roman Egypt and the various ways these populations interacted with the multicultural realities of Egypt.

 Ahearne-Kroll holds a Ph.D. in Biblical Studies (Hebrew Bible) from the University of Chicago Divinity School.
-Her research has focused on Second Temple literature from Egypt as well as the impact of religious practices in Hellenistic Egypt on discourses of power and identity.
+Her research has focused on literature from Egypt during the Second Temple period in Israel, as well as the impact of religious practices in Hellenistic Egypt on discourses of power and identity.

 Those who cannot attend in person may join via Zoom.
-Please register in advance here
+Please register in advance for the Zoom option.

 The Sunday adult programs are free and open to the public and meet concurrently with the Jewish Cultural Sunday School.